What are the Clojure Tools?

 in the terminal while you're running your Clojure REPL.
 However, even though

-can make it hard to compose the clj
+it's easier for you to type, rlwrap can make it hard to compose the clj

 command with other tools.
 As a result, it's a common practice to use clojure